 Shoreline of Lighthouses: Michigan’s Beacons of Light

-Considering the elegance and beauty of Michigan’s lighthouses, it’s no wonder why they attract visitors from near and far.
+Considering the elegance and beauty of Michigan’s lighthouses, it’s no wonder they attract visitors from near and far.
 Coming in all shapes, sizes, and colors, these historic landmarks are a symbol of light, strength, and comfort.
-For almost 200 years, they have provided guidance to sailors navigating their way through Michigan’s dangerous waterways.
-They offer a window into the past and a vantage point from which to appreciate Michigan’s natural beauty.
+For almost 200 years, they have guided sailors through Michigan’s often unpredictable and dangerous waterways.
+Today, they offer both a window into the past and a vantage point to appreciate Michigan’s stunning natural beauty.

 White River Lighthouse